OxfordHCC/CAMCAD/submit.md

 - ✅ “As described by Jones et al. [10] …”
 - ❌ “As described in our previous work [10] …”

-Further suppression of identity in the body of the pictorial is left to the authors’ discretion.
-We do expect that authors leave citations to their previous work unanonymized so that reviewers can ensure that all previous research has been taken into account by the authors.
-However, authors are required to cite their own work in the third person, e.g., avoid “As described in our previous work [10], …” and use instead “As described by Jones et al. [10], …”
+Further suppression of identity in the body of the poster or pictorial is left to the authors’ discretion.

 Striving to ensure the fairness of the reviewing process, we will follow a double blind review process, where external reviewers don’t know the identity of authors and authors don’t know the identity of external reviewers.
 This comes with a couple of caveats, since the workshop organisers' identities are public and since in related venues, like CHI, DIS, and IDC, in previous years some authors have decided to publish their submissions in public archives prior to or during the review process.
 These public archives have surpassed in reach and publicity what used to happen with tech reports published in institutional repositories.
 The consequence is that well-informed external reviewers may know, without searching for it, the full identity and institutional affiliation of the authors of a submission they are reviewing.
 While reviewers should not actively seek information about author identity, complete anonymisation is difficult and can be made more so by publication and promotion of work during the review process.
 While publication in public archives is becoming standard across many fields, authors should be aware that unconscious biases can affect the nature of reviews when identities are known.
 We do not discourage non-archival publication of work prior to or during the review process but recognise that complete anonymisation becomes more difficult in that context.